Last Updated:

 LÓmarins Wine Estate and Motor Museum

-Though the main farmhouse is not open to the public, the gracious outbuildings house the introduction to the Franschhoek Motor Musuem and the Wine-tasting room.
+The main farmhouse is not open to the public, the gracious outbuildings house the introduction to the Franschhoek Motor Musuem and the Wine-tasting room.
 Well worth a visit…

 Other Wine Estates include Blaauwklippen, Spier, Rustenberg… the list goes on…